Lots of computers and gamers at the DreamHack digital festival.

 1. Minecraft – a global best-seller

-Minecraft has sold more than 300 million copies, which makes it one of the best-selling video games ever.
+It's impossible to talk about gaming in Sweden without mentioning Minecraft.
+The game has sold more than 300 million copies, which makes it one of the best-selling video games ever.
 These days, it is owned by Microsoft, but the sandbox and survival game was created by a Swede.

 Markus ‘Notch’ Persson began the game as a hobby project and released a first version of Minecraft – the ‘Java Version’ – in 2009.
 It became an immediate hit in the gaming community, and the rapid success led to the foundation of Mojang, today known as Mojang Studios.